Electro707/karnaugh-map/README.md

 automatically highlight which cells need to be highlighed (upcomming/todo).

 ## Installation
-    # to get the cartonaugh.sty file
+    # to get the cartonaugh.sty and cartonaugh.lua file
     lualatex cartonaugh.ins
     # to get the documentation: cartonaugh.pdf
     lualatex cartonaugh.dtx